vladpaunescu/CarND-Behavioral-Cloning-P3/writeup_report.md

  The input has is normalized between -1 and 1, and has 0 mean.
  The input is cropped.
 The top 70 pixels, and bottom 25 pixels are removed.
- Thus, the area above the horizon and the bottom part, representing th front of the care are removed.
+ Thus, the area above the horizon and the bottom part, representing the frontal part of the car are removed.

  A cropped image as seen by the network is shown below: